 I want you to know exactly who they are.

-I try to put as much of this in context as possible, because I want you to get the point and the real point.
+I try to put as much of this in context as possible because I want you to get the point and the real point.

 I don't see any purpose in that.

-I don't I don't see how it benefits me or anybody to get you to believe something if it isn't true.
+I don't see how it benefits me or anybody to get you to believe something if it isn't true.

-Absolutely and that the end result desired is to get the guy, whoever it is, off the stage.
+And that the end result desired is to get the guy, whoever it is, off the stage.

 Right.

-Arguably I agree with you on that.
+Arguably, I agree with you on that.

-Okay, so Jeff made his point, and he convinced these people of what we were actually talking about on the uh program yesterday.
+Okay, so Jeff made his point, and he convinced these people of what we were actually talking about on the program yesterday.

 And he was back on CNN this morning.